hamidatb/FluteVision/README.md

-# 🎶 FluteVision: Vision-Based Flute Fingering Recognition System
+# FluteVision: Vision-Based Flute Fingering Recognition System

-A landmark-based machine learning system for recognizing flute fingerings using MediaPipe hand tracking (similar to sign language recognition).

-## 🌟 Features

-- **Real-time Flute Fingering Recognition**: Landmark-based model using hand coordinates as features
-- **MediaPipe Hand Tracking**: Extracts precise hand landmark positions (x,y coordinates)
-- **Random Forest Classifier**: Fast, accurate classification (99% test accuracy)
-- **Interactive Data Collection**: Easy-to-use webcam capture with visual feedback
-- **Live Recognition**: Real-time predictions with confidence bars
-- **User-Extendable**: Capture your own data and retrain the model
+I built this to recognize flute fingerings using computer vision.
+It's basically like sign language recognition but for flute hand positions.
+The system uses MediaPipe to track hand landmarks and a Random Forest classifier to identify which note you're playing.

+It can recognize fingerings in real-time from your webcam, and you can collect your own training data to extend it to more notes.

-## 🚀 Quick Start
+## Quick Start

 ### Prerequisites